-I was fortunate to be elected Vice-Chair of the Foundation recently and look forward to using my marketing, public affairs and community relations background to help make the MBTF continue to achieve goals and long term vision.
+I was fortunate to be appointed Chair of the Foundation recently and look forward to using my marketing, public affairs and community relations background to help make the MBTF continue to achieve goals and long term vision.

 I’m also looking forward to getting out on different sections of the trail soon, and to eventually do an end to end.

 As well as being a keen cyclist, I have a strong interest in Not-For-Profit volunteering.
 I have served on numerous boards since 2009 including various mountain biking government steering committees and advisory groups.